Secondary path · Place-based memory archive

 Los Angeles, California

-Seeded archive of village landmarks lost in the January 2025 fire and the cultural anchors that survived.
+A living archive of the village landmarks lost in the January 2025 fire, and the cultural anchors that survived — kept by the people who knew them.

 More communities open by invitation.
 Email archive@flieder.life to bring an archive home.